-An Informal Resolution, as described below, involves both parties' voluntary written consent to participate in the Informal Resolution Process.
-The Informal Resolution Process may not be used to resolve allegations that an employee Sexually Harassed a student.
+An Informal Resolution, as described below at Section V, involves both parties' voluntary written consent to participate in the Informal Resolution Process.
+The Informal

+Resolution Process may not be used to resolve allegations that an employee Sexually Harassed a student.